theforeman/kafo/README.md

 ## Grouping in interactive mode

-If your module has too much parameters you may find useful grouping.
+If your module has too many parameters you may find the grouping feature useful.
 Every block in your documentation (prefixed by header) forms a group.
-Unlike for help, all block are used in interactive mode.
-Suppose you have following
+Unlike for help, all blocks are used in interactive mode.
+Suppose you have the following
 example:

 ```puppet